XXNOC/odin-recipes/README.md

-# The Odin Project Recipes Project
+# The Odin Project: Recipes Project

 Made for the odin projects recipes project.<br>
 This site displays 3 recipes recommended by me.